malramsay64/phd-thesis/05_Crystal_Melting/results.md

 layers of the p2 crystal with different orientations.

-While the p2 and the p2gg polymorphs have relatively comparable melting rates, mostly as a result of the p2gg structure undergoing a solid state transition to the p2 structure, the pg polymorph has a significantly faster melting rate.
+While the p2 and the p2gg polymorphs have comparable melting rates, primarily resulting from p2gg structure undergoing a solid state transition to the p2 structure, the pg polymorph has a significantly faster melting rate.
 Understanding how this crystal melts may provide some insight